Alcohol Abuse and Dependence Information, Adult

 -

-If you feel you need help with changing your drinking habits, talk with your health care provider, a good friend, or a therapist, or go to an AA group.
+If you feel you need help with changing your drinking habits, talk with your health care provider, a good friend, or a therapist, or go to a support group.

 This information is not intended to replace advice given to you by your health care provider.
 Make sure you discuss any questions you have with your health care provider.